Greensteds School

 Greensteds School is a Kenyan mixed day and boarding school situated 17 km south of Nakuru, Nakuru County, Rift Valley Province.

 Establishment and location

 The school was established in 1936 on a 50 acre piece of land.

 Curriculum

-The school provides an English curriculum at both International General Certificate of Secondary Education and A-levels in subjects in the arts,a ranging from French as second language to mathematics and the sciences.
+The school provides an English curriculum at both International General Certificate of Secondary Education and A-levels in subjects in the arts, ranging from French as second language to mathematics and the sciences.